Yinkuzzy05/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of the current working directory.
+ contents list of current directory.